isene/VcalView/README.md

 dependencies, I decided to create my own in Ruby without dependencies.
 This solution is leaner (and meaner), and it works.

+To use this solution, run `gem install tzinfo` first.

 Simply copy `calview.rb` to a suitable place for execution (like your ~/bin directory) and ensure it is executable (as with `chown 755`).